Sportiverse-Labs/goaltrick-dapp/README.md

-# 🌐 Sportiverse Frontend
+# 🌐 Goaltrick Dapp

 This repository contains the **fullstack application** for the Sportiverse platform, combining:

 -  **Frontend:** React.js
 -  **Backend:** Golang API

 Sportiverse is the first blockchain infrastructure dedicated to sports-focused Web3 applications.
-This app serves as the official web gateway to explore the Sportiverse ecosystem, access documentation, showcase dApps like GoalTrick, and connect with the team.
+Goaltrick serves as the showcase dApp of Sportiverse.

 ---

 ##  Project Structure

 ```
-sportiverse-frontend/
+goaltrick-dapp/
 ├── api/         # Golang API
 │   ├── go.mod
 │   ├── main.go